Why It’s a Good Idea to Put Gig Work Like Uber on Your Resume

 Experience Counts — Including Gig Work

-Most Americans have dabbled in the gig economy, according to several recent reports, including the Federal Reserve’s latest research on economic well-being.
+Up to 78 million Americans have dabbled in the gig economy, according to the Federal Reserve’s latest research on economic well-being.

 People turn to gig work for different reasons.
 Displaced workers may deliver food while they find more stable employment.
 College students might chauffeur on weekends to help manage school costs.
 Aspiring writers might try to pick up their first clients through Upwork.